hjyi2027/jun-yi-math-research/projects/taylor-series.md

 This project explores how Taylor series can be used to approximate functions, how convergence works, and where Taylor approximation succeed or fail.

 ## 1. Introduction
-Taylor series are approximation that allows us to turn non-polynomial functions into polynomial functions using its deratives.
+Taylor series are approximations around a local point that turn non-polynomial functions into polynomial functions using all orders of the function's derivatives at that point.

 ## 2. Definitions and Basics